razor-network/whitepaper/README.md

 Stakers may be bribed by the attacker to report incorrect values.
 P+ε is an even stronger form of bribing attack where the attacker only signals the bribe and does not end up paying any bribe.
 This kind of attack can be especially devastating to oracles since it bears no cost to the attacker.

-##1.3 Design Goals
+### 1.3 Design Goals

 Design decisions have been made with the following goals in mind:

 1. High Economic security
 1. High degree of decentralization
 1. Protection of stakers from various kinds of attacks
-1. Protection of clients from malicious stakers
+1. Protection of clients<sup>4</sup> from malicious stakers
 1. Censorship resistance
 1. Ease of use for developers
 1. Collusion and Bribing attack resistance

-_Here, clients are entities who are requesting data-points from Razor oracle_
+_4 Here, clients are entities who are requesting data-points from Razor oracle_

 **1.3.1 High economic security**